1970s Amber Glass Flush Mount

 Manufacturer: Dijkstra Lampen B.V., Cruquius, The Netherlands – attributed, no label present.

-Other versions: Dijkstra produced several ceiling lamps/flush mounts in this style.
+Other versions: This 1970s amber glass flush mount was probably also made in clear glass.
+Dijkstra produced several ceiling lamps/flush mounts in this style.
 That is why this lamp is always attributed to the company.
 But it is no certainty.
 Often used as a wall lamp.

 Dijkstra Lampen B.V.